MicrosoftDocs/sdk-api/sdk-api-src/content/winsock2/nf-winsock2-recvfrom.md

 </tr>
 <tr>
 <td>MSG_PEEK</td>
 <td>Peeks at the incoming data.
-The data is copied into the buffer but is not removed from the input queue.
-The function subsequently returns the amount of data that can be read in a single call to the <b>recvfrom</b> (or <a href="/windows/desktop/api/winsock/nf-winsock-recv">recv</a>) function, which may not be the same as the total amount of data queued on the socket.
-The amount of data that can actually be read in a single call to the <b>recvfrom</b> (or <b>recv</b>) function is limited to the data size written in the <a href="/windows/desktop/api/winsock2/nf-winsock2-send">send</a> or <a href="/windows/desktop/api/winsock/nf-winsock-sendto">sendto</a> function call.</td>
+The data is copied into the buffer but is not removed from the input queue.</td>
 </tr>
 <tr>
 <td>MSG_OOB</td>